grooviter/underdog/docs/guide/docs/blog/posts/2024/12/linear_regression_notes.md

 !!!
 Tip

-    Because in this article I’m only using ONE feature, normalization is not going to make much difference but, when using multiple features, and each of them in different scales, then we should use normalization.
+    When using only using ONE feature, normalization doesn't make much difference but, when using multiple features, and each of them in different scales, then we should use normalization.

 ## Regularization Baseline